 While modern application, software-defined, and converged appliance vendors go to great lengths to abstract and resolve discrete component failures, failures do happen.
 And they happen all the time.
 And since the abstracts are so robust, the functions continue to operate, but they do so at a reduced level of performance.
 Databases and/or networks don’t stop, they just reduce the number of transactions they can handle per second when a failure exists.
 It’s a somewhat grey area that has only recently become a concern due to the digital transformations underway.
 The end-user experience is the measure of success, and for that, you need monitoring across all subsystems.

-Enterprises have been slow to react to the monitoring opportunities in the past due to the cost and complexity of agents and taps, packet brokers, application and packet analysis, and other very highly technical solutions.
+Enterprises have been slow to react to the monitoring opportunities in the past due to the cost and complexity of agents and taps, network packet brokers, application and packet analysis, and other very highly technical solutions.
 And when they did consider monitoring, the complexity of using these solutions was overwhelming.
 But that was OK in the past before these new applications demanded it.
 Today is different.